JSpeleers/BloonsTD6Bot/README.md

 1. Run BTD6 from Steam, windowed, with a resolution of 1600x900 and leave it at the home menu
 2. Run the bot: `$ python dark_castle.py`
-3. During the starting of this bot, switch to the BTD6 game so it is the top most window
+3. During the starting of this bot, switch to the BTD6 game so it is the top most window ánd place your mouse on the top left corner of the BTD6 screen

 The bot will now navigate the menu and start the game.